ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'kdcchallenge'.
 A Client that has an own authentication credential to use in a group and that provides the Access Token to the Group Manager through a Token Transfer Request (see {{ssec-token-post}}) MUST support this parameter.

-* 'pub_keys_repo'.
+* 'creds_repo'.
 This parameter is not relevant for this application profile, since the Group Manager always acts as repository of the group members' authentication credentials.

 * 'group_policies'.
 A Client that is interested in the specific policies used in a group, but that does not know them or cannot become aware of them before joining that group, SHOULD support this parameter.